-Gum disease is more formally called “periodontal disease”.
+Gum disease is more formally called “periodontal disease.”
 The word periodontal means “around the tooth.”
-Periodontal diseases are serious bacterial infections that destroy the attachment fibers and supporting bone that hold your teeth in your mouth.
-Left untreated, periodontal disease can cause inflammation, tooth loss and bone damage.
+Periodontal diseases are serious bacterial infections that destroy the attachment fibers and supporting bone that holds your teeth in your mouth.
+Left untreated, periodontal disease can cause inflammation, tooth loss, and bone damage.

 Although symptoms are mild in the early stages, gum disease shouldn’t be taken lightly.
-It’s the number one cause of tooth loss among adults, and it has been linked to heart disease, diabetes, stroke, pregnancy complications, osteoporosis, and more.
+It’s the number one cause of tooth loss among adults.
+It has been linked to heart disease, diabetes, stroke, pregnancy complications, osteoporosis, and more.

 At Broadway Dental Excellence, we take gum disease seriously.
-If you show signs of gingivitis, our hygienist will thoroughly clean your teeth and remove tartar deposits from below the gum line.
+If you show signs of gingivitis, our hygienist will thoroughly clean your teeth and remove tartar deposits below the gum line.
 Gingivitis can often be reversed with thorough professional cleanings and at-home hygiene.
-We’ll give you instruction on how to properly care for your teeth and gums at home.
+We’ll give you instructions on how to care for your teeth and gums at home properly.

 ADVANCED-STAGE GUM DISEASE

 If you have advanced-stage gum disease, called periodontitis, we’ll recommend non-surgical therapy to control gum disease and prevent its progression.
 In addition to deep cleaning, we may suggest laser treatment for gum disease, which can be performed in our office.
 The soft-tissue laser gently removes the diseased tissue and sterilizes the area.